Breadcrumb

 Heel stick

-A heel stick is used to obtain a blood sample from a newborn.
-The baby's heel is pricked with a sharp instrument (lancet) and several drops of blood are collected.
+A heel stick is used to get a blood sample from a baby.
+The baby's heel is poked, and several drops of blood are collected.
+The baby may have a tiny bruise where the heel was poked.

 How It Feels